-Their are a number of things to consider regarding this topic including, but not limited to, if they have had a medical history of obesity, allergies, hyperthyroidism, or recurring anal gland problems.
+There are a number of things to consider regarding this topic, including, but not limited to, if they have had a medical history of obesity, allergies, hyperthyroidism, or recurring anal gland problems.

 Let us take care of the mess for you!